marcocipriani01/AstroAllInOne/README.md

 Arduino to two INDI devices to control with just _one_ Arduino a MoonLite focuser and a customizable list of digital and PWM pins.

-### Behind the scenes
-To work, AstroAllInOne uses `socat` and creates two virtual devices (sockets).
-Let's say, for example, that /dev/port1 and /dev/port2 are created: the first virtual port is used to read whatever is sent to the second one and the end user will be asked to connect the MoonLite driver to /dev/port2.
-AstroAllInOne will forward **every** byte sent to port2 to the real Arduino, plus command `:AVxxyyy#`, where `xx` is the pin nd `yyy` its new analog value, to change the state of a pin, and command `:RS#` to reset the board.

-## Starting AstroAllInOne using its GUI
+## Using the control panel
-After starting AstroAllInOne a control panel will appear asking you to check the stored pin definitions.
-You'll be able to change the INDI server port (default 7625 to allow other INDI clients like KStars to use 7624), the serial port (the list is automatically updated) and the list of digital and PWM pins.
+In the AstroAllInOne Control Panel you'll be able to select the port for the INDI server (default 7625 to allow other INDI clients like KStars to use 7624) and define the list of digital and PWM pins.
 You can click "Add" to add a pin definition: adding a digital pin means adding an INDI _switch element_ (a checkbox in the INDI control panel in the client)